-- Surpisingly, the comparatively simple term of Muhure serves as the common name for a truly extraordinary variety of cycad.
-Its scientific name, however, remains the moderately difficult to pronounce Encephalartos whitelockii.
+- Surprisingly, the comparatively simple term of Muhure serves as the common name for a truly extraordinary variety of cycad.
+Its scientific name, however, remains that of the moderately difficult to pronounce technical term Encephalartos whitelockii.

-- Regardless of which term one uses to refer to it, this fascinating flora remains a subject of great concern among many conservation minded individuals.
-The fortunate discovery and recognition of this plant occurred only in recent times.
+- Regardless of which term one uses to refer to it, though, this fascinating flora remains a subject of great concern among many conservation minded individuals.
+The fortunate discovery and recognition of this plant occurred only in recent times, however.